When students engage with a historical source, they need to be able to answer the following questions:

 Students can keep a double-entry journal about historical texts they read, such as textbooks, news articles, documentaries, primary sources, reports and Internet sources).
 A double-entry journal is like a reading log, in which students record their observations, impressions and theories related to history texts as they read (Marsh & Hart, 2011).

 As the name suggests, a double journal entry log requires students to record two types of data: an objective summary and a subjective reflection.
-The table below suggests how students might set up their journal.
+The table below suggests how students might set up their journals.
 Each column is one page of a two-page spread.

 Author and publication details